Jewish Heritage Tours in Havana, Cuba

-Immerse yourself in the rich history and culture of Havana's Jewish community on our guided tours.
+Experience the rich history and culture of the Cuban Jewish Community, in Havana, with our authentic guided tours.

-At Havana Jewish Tour, we are proud to offer tour guide services focused on showcasing Cuba's rich Jewish heritage and current affairs from the perspective of the members of this community themselves.
+We are proud to offer tour guide services focused on showcasing Cuba's rich Jewish heritage and current affairs from the perspective of the members of this community themselves.
 We involve members of the Jewish community in the realization of our tourism services so visitors have the opportunity to contribute directly to this unique community and receive a real perspective of Cuban Jewish life.
+Book a Jewish Cuba Tour in Havana for an authentic experience.

 Our Services